Natalia Greene

 Margaret Stewart

-Director at the Center for Earth Jurisprudence.
-Key Advisor to Barry University law students that work with CEJ as Earth Law & Policy Fellows.
+Margaret serves as the Faculty Advisor at the Center for Earth Jurisprudence.
+She oversees CEJ’s programs and operations and has created educational forums throughout the United States and abroad.
+She also serves as the key Advisor to Barry University law students that work with CEJ as Earth Law & Policy Fellows.

 Lauren Tarr